Concordium/concordium-update-proposals/source/CIS/cis-5.rst

 ``WithdrawCis2TokensEvent``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A ``WithdrawCis2TokensEvent`` SHALL be logged ever time a token amount held by a public key is withdrawn to an address.
+A ``WithdrawCis2TokensEvent`` SHALL be logged every time a token amount held by a public key is withdrawn to an address.

 The ``WithdrawCis2TokensEvent`` is serialized as: First a byte with the value of 246, followed by the :ref:`CIS-5-TokenAmount` (``tokenAmount``), :ref:`CIS-5-TokenID` (``TokenID``),